XiaominLi98/ForeignNameRecommender/README.md

   Users who do not have these packages (listed above: "colorma", "Levenshtein" and etc.) installed on their machines need to install them.
 It can be done by running pip install in terminal (e.g. `pip install pinyin`).

 ## Overview of the function
-  This program support two functions, one is recommending foreign names that most closely matches the spelling of the input name and the other one is recommmending foreign names that have similar meanings to the input name.
+  Our system recommmend foreign names that have similar meanings to the input name.
 This project currently support two languages, Chinese and English.
 It asks user for an input name and gender and how many names he/she wants to be generated, then it recommends a number of names in which their meanings have the highest similarity with the input name.
    It's more challenging than we thought before to obtain data of name lists.
 We wrote a lot of programs to parse and refine the found data into the clean and formatted data for our needs.
 Other languages might be added to our system in the future.

 ## How it works
-  For the first function, we use lexical similarity to support transliteration between English and Chinese names, where we first convert Chinese characters into [pinyin](https://pypi.org/project/pinyin/).
-For the second function, we measure similarity of the meaning of names by calculating cosine similarity between names.
+  We use lexical similarity to support transliteration between English and Chinese names, where we first translate Chinese characters into [pinyin](https://pypi.org/project/pinyin/).

  ### 1. By lexical similarity